iomeone/purescript-cheat-sheet/README.md

 n = (+) 3 5
 ```

 This can be useful because it allows partial application.
-You you can simply leave out the second argument to create a reusable function:
+You can simply leave out the second argument to create a reusable function:

 ```purescript
 addThree :: Int -> Int